PaulNobrega/globalfitJS/Readme.md

 -   **Model Discrimination:** Allows testing hypotheses where certain parameters are expected to be the same across different experimental conditions (datasets).
 -   **Flexibility:** Handles complex scenarios with multiple model components contributing to the overall signal for each dataset.
 -   **Portability:** Runs directly in the browser or Node.js without requiring complex build steps or external libraries for the core numerics.
+-   **Numerical Stability:** Uses SVD-based inversion for the covariance matrix with regularization to handle ill-conditioned problems.
+-   **Fallback Mechanisms:** Includes robust fallback mechanisms, such as bootstrapping for confidence intervals and SVD for covariance matrix inversion, ensuring reliable results even in challenging scenarios.

 ## Installation / Usage